 - CON: Stiff competition for jobs

-With a highly educated population, expats looking to find work in New York City will find themselves up against some strong candidates when it comes to job applications.
+With a highly educated population, new arrivals looking to find work in New York City will find themselves up against some strong candidates.

 Education in New York City